UpulieHan/pdf-to-audio/README.md

 # pdf-to-audio
-A simple python project that recite songs/pdfs you save
+A simple python project that recites songs/pdfs you save

 ## Future work (Using Google Cloud Platform).........
 Converting PDF to text file using Vision API OCR feature